 Terry is a retired military officer, having spent 28 years in the USAF and Minnesota Air National Guard.
 After the Air Force, he then worked for Delta Air Lines in their flight safety department and was a partner in a safety consulting business.
 Terry grew up enjoying summers on Big Turtle Lake in Marcell, where he fell in love with the outdoors, fishing and hunting, and appreciating the beauty and wonders of the lake.
 In 1998, he and his family bought a cabin on Widow Lake near Hackensack, and in 2012 he and his wife, Lynnette, built a house and became year-round residents.
 They are very thankful to live in an area of the country where we have vast amounts of pristine public waters and forestland.
 This is very unique to Minnesota and Terry joined the Northern Waters Land Trust to help preserve this wonderful heritage of ours.

 Following a natural resource management education and a 42 year career with MNDNR in wildlife conservation starting as summer duck bander and rising to the position of Division Director, Tim wanted to continue his passion and commitment to the Woman Lake area by serving on the NWLT Board since 2014.
-Five generations of his family considers the Mississippi, Leech and Boy Rivers headwaters to be the “center of the earth”.
+Six generations of his family considers the Mississippi, Leech and Boy Rivers headwaters to be the “center of the earth”.
 As an avid outdoorsman, Tim has explored, fished, hunted and trapped in most of the NWLT work area in his lifetime.
 Most recently, Tim was named to the Minnesota Waterfowler Hall of Fame to add to his service awards from Ducks Unlimited, Minnesota Waterfowl Association and the Minnesota Conservation Federation.

 Dan and his wife live on Round Lake in Crow Wing County where they have been coming to fish, hunt, snowmobile, and ski most of their lives.
 Dan has degrees in Biology, Marketing and Finance, an MBA and Law degree.
 After 35 years practicing law as an inhouse lawyer and executive with organizations like General Electric, Carlson Companies and Caribou Coffee he semi-retired to Northern Minnesota where his heart has always been.
 Today he devotes his time and experience to organizations like the Northern Waters Land Trust, Northland Arboretum, Crow Wing County Master Gardeners, Round Lake Improvement Association and Crow Wing Energize.
 His passion is preserving as much of the Northwoods Experience as possible for future generations.